A dichotomy for minimal hypersurfaces in manifolds thick at infinity: Introduction

 In the process of proving the Theorem \ref{mainthm}, we will explain the following local version of Gromov's result for complete manifolds that are not necessarily in $\mathcal{T}_\infty$.

 \begin{theo} Let $(M,g)$ be an $(n+1)$-dimensional complete manifold with $2\leq n\leq 6$, and let $B$ be a compact domain.
 Then \begin{enumerate} \item either $M$ contains a complete embedded minimal hypersurface intersecting $B$ and with finite $n$-volume, \item or $B$ has a singular strictly mean-convex foliation. \end{enumerate} \end{theo} This theorem is essentially already contained in \cite{GromovPlateauStein}, but we find it useful for the reader to present a detailed proof with some new arguments, for instance the use of Marques-Neves lower index bound \cite{MaNeindexbound} and the mean curvature flow.
-We think that after some technical improvements, our proof should also cover higher dimensions (the minimal hypersurface then may have a codimension at least $7$ singularity set).
+We think that modulo some improvements, our proof should also cover higher dimensions (the minimal hypersurface then may have a codimension at least $7$ singularity set).

 Let us list a few corollaries (see Corollary \ref{explanation} for more details).
-If $M$ has finite volume, then a complete finite volume embedded minimal hypersurface exists (that was known since \cite{ChamLiok}).
+If $M$ has finite volume, then a complete finite volume embedded minimal hypersurface exists; this result was first proved by Chambers-Liokumovich \cite{ChamLiok}.
 Moreover, if there is a compact subset $X\subset M$ whose boundary is mean concave in the sense that the mean curvature vector is pointing outside of $X$, then such a hypersurface also exists and intersects $X$.
 In particular this recovers a result of Montezuma \cite{Montezuma1}.